acvill/findMotifs/README.md

     export PATH=/programs/R-4.0.0/bin:$PATH
     Rscript findmotifs.R -f EcoliC.fa -t PFMs.txt -c 90 -o .

 Progress will print to the command line, and results will be written to `<fasta>_findmotifs.txt` in the directory specified by `--out_dir`.
-To check for correct behavior, run the script using the example files and compare the output to `EcoliC.fa_findmotifs.txt` using `md5sum` or an equivalent checksum method.
+To check for correct behavior, run the script using the example files and compare the output to `EcoliC.fa_90_findmotifs.txt` using `md5sum` or an equivalent checksum method.
 Because progress is monitored with `txtProgressBar()`, jobs submitted to a cluster will produce a jumbled outfile log.

 Use `-h` or `--help` to print the help message.